Chapter 12: Growth investing

 What is growth investing?

 There are a few definitions out there.
-But a broad description of what growth investing is involves investing in the shares of a company whose profits have grown strongly in the past and are expected to keep on doing so in the future or at least where turnover is expected to grow rapidly and profits will follow.
+But a broad description of what growth investing is involves investing in the shares of a company whose profits have grown strongly in the past and are expected to keep on doing so in the future.

 How growth investors hope they will make money